+In any event being forced to qualify at the higher stress test rate causes the principal portion of your monthly mortgage payment to shrink, lowering the maximum amount you’ll be allowed to borrow for your mortgage.
 But the rate you’ll actually pay once you buy is the rate you are offered by your lender.
-Your monthly payments will calculated from this lower rate, not the stress test rate.
+Your monthly payments will be calculated from this lower rate, not the stress test rate.
 As a result your monthly payments will be smaller too.

+The stress test has been quite unpopular so the federal government has rolled out several new changes to make it easier to buy a home.
 They are now offering a first time buyer’s credit of $5000, an increase in withdrawals from your RRSP to $35,000, and a new shared equity mortgage program from CMHC that rolled out in September of 2019.
-If you’re looking for mortgage info or help, my friend Gary Brown would be glad to help you out.
+If you’re looking for mortgage info or help please reach out.